trcwm/fptool/README.md

 - Parser can check the grammar (Except <<, >>, <<<, >>> and saturate & truncate) and build an abstract syntax tree.
 - VHDL code generator is working (except for division operator)
 - CSD expansion should be working (requires more testing)
+- Don't use it for production unless you test the output thoroughly!!

+## Building
+Load the project file (.pro) into [QtCreator](https://www.qt.io/ide/), configure the project for your compiler, then select Build->Build All.

+## Command line options

+- "-o VHDLFILENAME" to generate VHDL source code.
+- "-g DOTFILENAME" to generate Graphviz/Dot formatted AST dump.

 License: GPL v2.